Tomi-dev/Movie-Search-App/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-For the app to work you'll have register for an api key at http://www.omdbapi.com/apikey.aspx

-If you got the api key, create .env in the root folder and set your api key to "omdbApiKey=YOUR_API_KEY" after this you're good to go!
+For the app to work you'll have register for an api key at http://www.omdbapi.com/apikey.aspx If you got the api key, create .env in the root folder and set your api key to "omdbApiKey=YOUR_API_KEY" after this you're good to go!

+-------- Some info about the app --------

+The App contains a text input through which you can search for movies by title.
+(Left box in the app) After you searched for a movie, you can select the specified movie as favourite.
+(You can have multiple favourites).
+Your selected favourite movies will appear in the right box in the app.
+You can remove a favourite movie by hovering over them and clicking the "Remove" button.
+(On mobile, 1 click brings up the overlay and the "Remove" button).
+The Favourite Movies box also has pagination.